lrtsuser/LRTS/README.md

 - 108,366 test-suite runs from 32,199 CI builds
 - 49,674 *failed* test-suite runs (with at least one test failure) from 22,763 CI builds
 - Build history span: 2020 to 2024
-- Average test-suite run duration: 6.75 *hours*, with at least 75% runs last over 2 hours
+- Average test-suite run duration: 6.75 *hours*, with at least 75% of the runs last over 2 hours
-- Average number of executed test class per run: 980
+- Average number of executed test classes per run: 980
-- Average number of failed test class per failed run: 5
+- Average number of failed test classes per failed run: 5

 ### Dataset

 Go to [this link](https://drive.google.com/file/d/13vnCA0tY2BMY9irfn0nV01bJnST6z4kx/view?usp=sharing) to download the processed LRTS.
-It contains the metadata of the dataset, test results at test class level, and code change data of each test-suite run.
+It contains the metadata of the dataset, test results at the test class level, and code change data of each test-suite run.
 We are actively looking for online storage to host the raw version which takes ~100GBs.

 ### Artifact

-`artifact` folder contains our code for downloading more builds from the listed projects, our TCP technique code implementation and experiment scripts.
-To run our scripts on the processed dataset above, please use instructions in the `artifact/README.md`.
+`artifact` folder contains our code for downloading more builds from the listed projects, our TCP technique code implementation, and experiment scripts.
+To run our scripts on the processed dataset above, please refer to the instructions in the `artifact/README.md`.

 <!-- #### Requirement